 Submitted by Michele Granera from Adventures Abound

 - By Public Transport – Portland is well connected by public transport.
-Union Station is the closes Amtrak train station.
+Union Station is the closest Amtrak train station.
 You can also use Greyhound to reach Portland from various cities.

 The ideal time to visit Bend will vary by the activities you are interested in.
 While summertime brings sunshine and paddling on the river, winter means skiing and snowshoeing on nearby mountains.
 Bend is a great city to visit during any season.